-If you’ve tried diving through a PADI Discover Scuba Diving experience, the skills you learned may be credited towards a portion of the full Open Water Diver course certification.
-Furthermore, if you have completed this with us here at Scuba Leeds within the last 4 weeks we will take your Discover Scuba Diving fee off your Open Water Diver course fee.
+If you've tried diving through a PADI Discover Scuba Diving experience, the skills you learned may be credited towards a portion of the full PADI Open Water Diver certification.
+Furthermore, if you have completed this with us here at Scuba Leeds within the last 4 weeks, we will take your Discover Scuba Diving fee off your Open Water Diver course fee.

-To certify as an Open Water Diver you will:
+To certify as a PADI Open Water Diver you must:

-• Complete five knowledge development segments, including quizzes and final exam.
+- Complete five E-learning knowledge development sections, including quizzes and final exam.

 1. Knowledge Development

-The Knowledge Development section consists of both self-study as well as classroom-based reviews with your PADI Instructor.
+The Knowledge Development section consists of self-study E-learning, which you can conveniently complete in your own time.
 This part of your course is designed to teach you the basic principles of scuba diving, and you will cover basic dive theory, equipment, skills and dive planning.
 You will also practice assembling and disassembling your dive gear for the first time.
-Just get in touch to arrange the classroom sessions and we will arrange this at a suitable time for you.

 2. Confined Water Dives